mshinners/pyramid-learning-journal/README.md

 ## Tests
 6 unit tests
-1 functional test
+4 functional tests
-All tests pass, with 100% coverage.
+All tests pass, with 100% coverage in Python 2 & 3.

 ## Architecture
 Written in Python, with pytest for testing.
 Uses the web framework Pyramid with a scaffold built with the Cookiecutter pyramid-cookiecutter-alchemy.
 Deployed with Heroku.